 What to Know About Strep Throat this Winter

-Although it causes irritation similar to other sore throats, strep throat is not the same.
-It’s highly contagious, and the bacteria that causes strep can lead to infections in other parts of your body, or even rheumatic fever, a disease that damages the heart and can be fatal.
+Although it causes throat irritation similar to other conditions, strep throat is not the same.
+It’s highly contagious, and the bacteria that causes strep can lead to infections in other parts of your body, or even rheumatic fever—a disease that damages the heart and can be fatal.

 Prevention is especially important at this time of year.
-Dr. Keown’s practice has treated many cases of strep throat in recent months and expects a lot more.
 “Strep is seen year-round, but it is most common in late fall through early spring.
 It spreads quickly during winter,” she explains.
 “During the COVID-19 pandemic, rates of strep throat were unusually low due to masks and social distancing.
 Now, overall rates are rising.”

 Dr. Keown shares the basics about strep throat causes and symptoms, and how to reduce the risk of infection.